 2010 World Monuments Watch

 In October 2009, just a few months before the earthquake, the Gingerbread Neighborhood of Port-au-Prince was included on the 2010 World Monuments Watch to raise international awareness of its unique architectural heritage.
 In the aftermath of the earthquake, the Haitian government prioritized the gingerbread houses for international conservation assistance, providing World Monuments Fund (WMF) with an opportunity to act.

 Building Community through Restoration and Education

-Within four weeks of the January 2010 earthquake, WMF was in the field in Haiti, working with local and international institutions to coordinate assistance efforts and to forge a collaborative project aimed at the recovery of the Gingerbread Neighborhood.
-The combined investment and cooperative interests of WMF, Fondation Connaissance et Liberté (FOKAL), the Haitian Education and Leadership Program (HELP), and ICOMOS, along with the support of the Prince Claus Fund, led to an assessment mission to evaluate the conditions of the gingerbread houses, the results of which are published in Preserving Haiti’s Gingerbread Houses: 2010 Earthquake Mission Report.
+WMF worked with local and international institutions to coordinate assistance efforts and to design a collaborative project aimed at the recovery of the Gingerbread Neighborhood.
+These efforts were combined with those of the Fondation Connaissance et Liberté (FOKAL), the Haitian Education and Leadership Program (HELP), and ICOMOS (International Council of Monuments and Sites).
+Work culminated in an assessment mission to evaluate the conditions of the gingerbread houses, the results of which were published by WMF in Preserving Haiti’s Gingerbread Houses: 2010 Earthquake Mission Report.

 A Focus on the Maison Dufort